Art-Sells/Arells/Build-Notes.md

 - "Market Name is Taken Error, and if Asset Name is taken"
 - NFTs = Digital Assets,
 - Connect Wallet = Connect Marketplace,
+- Seed Phrase = Vault Code
 - Public Key = Store Address,
 - Private Key = Store Key(Do Not Show and Allow Outbound USDC Transfers, only Withdrawals to Banks and Inbound Transfers [For Security purposes]).
 - Make API Key Private